 This child support calculator is for straightforward sole custody situations.
-For shared custody, try this
+For shared custody, try this British Columbia child support calculator instead.

 The courts of British Columbia have specific rules set out for how one can apply for child support based on relationship status of the parents.
 If you are the person applying for the child support, you should consult courts administration at the Supreme Court of British Columbia or the British Columbia Provincial Court, Family Division for further information.
 It is important that you know what, where and how you go about applying for child support and that it is through the right level of court.